jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The classic fairytale _Cinderella_ is a great example of how to hook an audience.

 The movie tells the story of a beautiful, diligent, and kind-hearted country girl named Cinderella.
 An unloved orphan, she lives with her wicked stepmother and her two spoiled stepsisters.
 She's forced to do all the chores and only has the local animals for companionship.
 Understandably, Cinderella dreams of a better life and a chance to find happiness.

-That's why she’s so ecstatic when she learns that the royal court is hosting an extravagent ball.
-The King wants to find a bride for his charming son, so Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.
+That's why she’s so ecstatic when she learns that the King is hosting an extravagent ball to to find a bride for his charming son.
+Filled with excitement, Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.
 But her evil family forbids her, mocks her uppitiness, and tears her dress to shreds.

 The young girl is on the verge of tears.
 But, just as despair is about to set in, her Fairy Godmother appears.
 With a flick of her wand, the godmother transforms Cinderella’s ragged clothes into a dazzling gown and a pair of sparkling glass slippers.
 The fairy's magic also creates a carriage and a team of horses so that her mistreated goddaughter will finally have a night she’ll never forget.